top of page

 Amelie Oksenberg Rorty

-Amelie Oksenberg Rorty is professor of the history of ideas at Brandeis University.
-She is editor of Essays on Aristotle's Rhetoric (1996) and author of The Political Sources of Morality.
+Amelie Oksenberg Rorty is a professor of the history of ideas at Brandeis University.
+She is the editor of Essays on Aristotle's Rhetoric (1996) and the author of The Political Sources of Morality.

 David Rosand